zjajo/lc-web-coming-soon/README.md

 # [Laundry colony - Coming Soon](https://laundrycolony.com/)
 Simple coming soon web page which uses Firebase for hosting and storing "notify me when ready" emails.

-I have used coming soon template from: https://startbootstrap.com/template-overviews/coming-soon/
+I have used coming soon template from: https://startbootstrap.com/template-overviews/coming-soon/.

+If you want to reuse code, please check template licence.